Learning Outcomes

 - Income: Gross monthly income must not exceed a set threshold (currently £2,657).
 If gross income is below this, disposable income is calculated by deducting allowable expenses (e.g., tax, housing costs, childcare) from gross income.
 Disposable income must not exceed £733 per month.

 - Capital: The applicant’s capital (savings, investments, property, etc.) must not exceed £8,000 (or £3,000 for certain immigration cases).
-Some assets, such as the main home (up to a limit), may be disregarded.
+Some assets, such as the main home (subject to rules on equity disregards and whether the case concerns preservation of the home), may be partly disregarded.

 Key Term: capital limit